Puppy growth tracking guidance and next steps

 - Preventive medication conversations: Many preventives are dosed by weight range.
 Your vet will choose the correct product for the current weight, but knowing the likely adult range helps long-term planning.

-How to weigh your puppy for consistent results
+How to weigh a puppy for consistent growth-chart results

-The calculator is only as good as the measurements you enter.
-If you want the trend line to be meaningful, try to weigh your puppy under similar conditions.
-Small differences (wet coat, full stomach, different scale) can add noise, especially for toy and small breeds.
+The puppy growth chart is only as reliable as the numbers you enter.
+If you want the trend to mean something, weigh your puppy under similar conditions each time.
+Tiny changes such as a wet coat, a full stomach, or a different scale can add noise, especially for toy and small breeds.

 - Use the same scale whenever possible.
 Bathroom scales can vary; a pet scale at the vet is often more consistent.